roopa-yashaswini/Comparicon_WebDevelopment/README.md

 # Comparicon_WebDevelopment
 ### Website based on crawling and scraping few E-commerce websites

-Comparicon website focuses on displaying prices of the desired products from Amazon, Flipkart and Snapdeal.
+Comparicon website focuses on displaying names, links, and prices of the desired products from Amazon, Flipkart and Snapdeal by scraping.
 It provides user and admin privileges.\
 <br>
 Users can:
   1. Search products collectively